VJAI/Safe/README.md

 | grunt deploy --platform=android   | Deploy the app in Android device  |
 | grunt tests                       | Run the Jasmine unit tests |

-Please scan the grunt file and discover more grunt commands.

 ## Settings